vaadin/platform-in-test-script/README.md

-# vaadin-starter-installer
+# [vaadin-starter-installer]

 # How To Use

-./vaadin-starter-installer project branch
+./vaadin-starter-installer project version branch

 Ctrl-C interrupts the server and continues the script.